 The ward team cap is a total of 14 patients.
 Each intern cares of a maximum of 7 patients.

 Does the program offer a board review course?

 Dr. Baudendistel is co-editor of the popular First Aid for the Internal Medicine Boards review book.
-Residents benefit from his fast-paced condensed board review in the last few months for our senior residents!
-In addition, senior residents receive stipends to attend a national Board Prep course, choosing from many sites across the U.S. Our program for many years has far exceeded national averages for board success including a 98% pass rate for the past 5 years.
+Residents benefit from his fast-paced condensed board review lectures.
+In addition, senior residents receive stipends to attend a national Board Prep course, choosing from many sites across the U.S. Our program for many years has far exceeded national averages for board success including a 99% pass rate for the past 7 years.

 How will I be mentored?

 We pride ourselves on the individualized mentoring we provide our residents.
-All residents are assigned mentors who will meet with you informally throughout the year and will also conduct a one-on-one mid-year meeting to review performance, set goals, and to help you optimize your time in residency to develop your career interests and prepare you for life after residency.
-Internal Medicine is a unique field with so many potential career paths, and it is our program philosophy to match every individual to the career path best suited for them.
+All residents are assigned an Assistant Program Director Coach-Advisor who will meet with you informally throughout the year and will also conduct a one-on-one mid-year meeting to review performance, set goals, and to help you optimize your time in residency to develop your career interests and prepare you for life after residency.
+Your Coach-Advisor will also assist you in pairing you with a career-specific mentor.
+Internal Medicine is a unique field with so many potential career paths and it is our program philosophy to match every individual to the career path best suited for them.
 The small-ish size and the intimate relationships in our program allow us to form very close mentoring partnerships between residents and faculty.
 The flexibility of the schedule further enhances residents’ abilities to carve out their unique pathway.

 Is there a difference between the categorical and preliminary intern programs?